 Chile paste is really a non-recipe recipe.
 It’s just a simple blend of rehydrated dried chile with water.
 Here’s what to do:

-WHEN cool enough to handle, remove the chile from the bowl and place in a blender or food processor.
-Do this in batches according to the size of your machine.
-Add some of the of the chile water to facilitate the pureeing.
-Add the water in small amounts until you have a nice puree – like the consistency of a smoothie.
+WHEN cool enough to handle, place the chile in a blender in batches.
+Add some of the of the chile cooking water to facilitate the pureeing.
+You’ll want it to e the like the consistency of a smoothie.
 You’ll have to eyeball it.
 We usually add a couple of cloves of garlic and some salt to each batch, but that’s optional.
 Purity is good and then you can flavor whatever dish you’re making with other seasonings.

 Now, for the New Mexican Red Chile Rice (Mexican Restaurant Rice), start with cooked and cooled rice and prepare it like fried rice.
 We like brown Jasmine rice, but use what you want.
 Saute a diced small onion in a skillet with a little oil over medium heat until softened.
 Sprinkle in some cumin and cook an additional minute.
 Stir in the rice (let’s say about 3 cups cooked).
 Stir spoonfuls of the chile paste into the rice a little at a time and blend well–you’ll probably use a few tablespoons, perhaps a 1/4 a cup.
 Quit adding when it takes on a nice burnt orange color.
 Taste and add salt and cumin as needed.
 Make as much as you need, just start with more onion for a larger batch.